kaishxu/kaishxu.github.io/_pages/about.md

 I am a PhD student at The Hong Kong Polytechnic University, advised by Prof. [Wenjie Li](https://www4.comp.polyu.edu.hk/~cswjli/).

+I am interested in Natural Language Processing (NLP), especially clinical NLP and conversational AI.
+Recently, I focus on the following topics:
+- Interpretable medical dialogue systems involving diagnosis, prescriptions, and concultations.
+I am committed to enabling machines to function as trustworthy and reliable clinicians;
+- Other healthcare applications empowered by LLMs.
+I focus on interpretability and safety.

 Recent News
 ======
 - Sept 2023: I start working on new ideas.